lunar-theme/template/README.md

 - Repo name should be the simplest version of the app name, eg. iterm instead of iTerm2
 - Format repo description as "A space inspired theme for App"
-- Generate and upload social image via [Rosé Pine Images](https://rose-pine-images.vercel.app)
+- Generate and upload social image via [Lunar Images](https://lunar-images.vercel.app)